DjalmaAlmeida8/DjalmaAlmeida8/README.md

-- 👋 Hi, I’m @DjalmaAlmeida8
+- 👋 Hi, I’m Djalma Almeida
 - 👀 I’m interested in ... front-end
 - 🌱 I’m currently learning ...
 Javascript
-- 💞️ I’m looking to collaborate on ...
+- 📚 I am studying Systems Analysis and Development, in the 2nd semester.
 - 📫 How to reach me ...

 <!---